dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/file-image-tag.md

 ### GetPageNumber

-Gets the page number of the image tag.
+Get the page number of the current image in the PDF file.

 ```cpp
 int GetPageNumber() const